Best Parks in Wichita for Kids

 As of June 2022, the new Andover Central Park is open!
 This is a great option for kids of all ages as the play area is turf.
 There is a large playground area with slides of varying heights, swings, sand pit, toddler ride-ons, and a climbing dome.
 Don’t forget to bring along a stroller, bike, or scooter for your kiddos, because this park is surrounded by a beautiful walking trail.
 And we usually pop into the library for story time before or after our trip to this park.

-Somewhat of a hidden gem that includes baby swings, slides, merry go round, and big kid swings.
+Somewhat of a hidden gem that includes 2 ADA swings!
 However, what we love most about this park are the trees and walking trails.
 The walking trail contains hills (rarity for us Wichitans) and gorgeous old trees which provide an ample amount of shade.
 There are also tennis courts and a basketball court nearby.

 The tallest play park in the state of Kansas, this park is best for older kiddos.
 With zip lines, tube slides, and plenty of climbing, this is a fabulous park to work off some energy.
 Direct quote from the son of a team member, “It’s the tallest AND the coolest park in Wichita (Augusta)”.
 Just head east on Kellogg into Augusta and take a right at the Subway.
 Can’t miss it.